DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Created Post entity and PostDAO with save method and logic
 - Created CreatePostDTO and validator
 - Created endpoint for creating a post with the controller and service

+# 08 - 05 - 2025
+- Created endpoint for getting post by id
+- Updated PostDao with getById method and logic
 -